top of page

 09:00 am - Get The Tram Number 28

-Getting the tram no. 28 is probably the most famous tour in Lisbon for less than what you pay for a pack of chewing gum.
-Lisbon does have a metro system but since there are so many hills, there are also plenty of trams that take you to most parts in the historic centre.
-Tram no. 28 crisscrosses the city passing by many of old Lisbon’s top attractions.
-The tram departs usually leaves from Martim Moniz to Campo de Ourique and vice-versa at 15 minutes intervals.
-I'd strongly advise to either get to the tram stop early in the day or late in the afternoon to avoid queuing for too long (the first train departs at 5:40 on weekdays, 5:45 on Saturdays and 6:45 on Sundays and the last train departs at 21:15 on weekdays and 22:30 on weekends).
+Getting tram no. 28 is probably the most famous tour in Lisbon, and it costs less than what you pay for a pack of chewing gum.
+Lisbon does have a metro system, but since there are so many hills, there are also plenty of trams that take you to most parts of the historic centre.
+Tram no. 28 crisscrosses the city, passing by many of old Lisbon’s top attractions.
+The tram usually departs from Martim Moniz to Campo de Ourique and vice-versa at 15-minute intervals.
+I'd strongly advise either getting to the tram stop early in the day or late in the afternoon to avoid queuing for too long (the first train departs at 5:40 on weekdays, 5:45 on Saturdays, and 6:45 on Sundays, and the last train departs at 21:15 on weekdays and 22:30 on weekends).

 Graça - Graca Church & the amazing Miradoura Da Graca

 Lg.
-Portas Sol - Alfama's District best viewpoint
+Portas Sol - Alfama District's best viewpoint

 Sé - Santo António Church & Castelo de São Jorge